FahdChalladia/holbertonschool-low_level_programming/function_pointers/README.md

 This repository contains several tasks demonstrating the concept of function pointers in C programming.
 It covers various implementations of function pointers, including their use in callbacks, passing functions as arguments, and dynamic function selection, to help solidify the understanding of advanced function handling in C.

----

-**Tasks**
+### Files

-Each task is an individual C file that implements a function or nested loop operation.
+Each task is an individual C file that implements a pointer function

 - `0-print_name.c`:
   Function that prints a name.